ocaml-flambda/flambda-backend/ocaml/jane/doc/proposals/modes/data-race-freedom.md

 # Keys and locks

-Uniqueness and exclusivity provide forms of mutation that cannot race, allowing the data that is mutated to be safely shared between threads.
+Uniqueness and exclusivity provide forms of mutation that cannot race, allowing the data that is mutated to be safely aliased between threads.
 However, they require the user to carefully manage aliases to all the mutated data and to convey that information to the type checker.
 This could quickly become cumbersome as one needs to